 UFB to underpin NZ initiatives

 That’s because New Zealand is building the Ultrafast Broadband network.
 This is the communications infrastructure needed to make smart city projects viable.

 It makes perfect sense from Huawei’s point of view to highlight UFB.
 Huawei may be moving fast into information technology but its core business is making telecommunications equipment.
 It supplies switches and other technology used to build the UFB network.

 It also supplies technology for mobile phone carriers.
 Wireless is another way to build the connections.

 One of the themes hammered home again and again at Huawei Connect is that the company focuses on device, pipe and cloud.
 All three play an important role in any smart city project.

 New Zealand’s UFB fibre network is being rolled out to the 75 percent of the population who live in towns.
-That’s almost the definition of a nationwide smart city-ready network.
+That’s almost the definition of a nationwide city-ready network.

 What remains to be seen is how far Huawei can move up the smart city food chain.
-The company talks of using open technologies and of forming partnerships with other specialists.
+The company talks about using open technologies and of forming partnerships with other specialists.
 These would be essential.
 Yet, as So says, it seems the true smart city is still a concept.